4 Scientifically Backed Ways To Support Your Breast Health

 “It was up to me to decide what to do with my life.”

-The old adage “prevention is better than cure” is highly relevant for breast troubles.
+The old adage an ounce of prevention is worth a pound of cure is highly relevant for breast troubles.
 Perhaps you’ve also heard the phrase, “a pill for an ill”.
 Can you relate?

 Most breast cancers are linked to lifestyle factors by Queen of the Thrones

-Before giving away the reason behind this statement, let’s first look at a surprising number.
+Before giving away the reason behind this statement, let’s first look at a surprising statistic.

 About 30 to 40% of breast cancers are linked to lifestyle factors.1